-1.30 Short snapshots from the field Examples of promising health-based approaches in the field as good examples of what a health-based approach currently could look like in Aotearoa.
+This session shows examples of promising health-based approaches in the field as good examples of what a health-based approach currently could look like in Aotearoa.

 What would our policies, laws and regulations look like if we had a comprehensive health-based approach to drugs?

 3.15 Stretch legs/afternoon tea

 How addressing stigma can help shift the dial to a health-based approach

-4.30 Before the war on drugs, with Johann Hari Johann Hari is a British writer who has authored two New York Times best-selling books.
-His first book, ‘Chasing the Scream: the First and Last Days of the War on Drugs’, was adapted into the Golden Globe-winning film ‘The United States Vs Billie Holiday’.
-He will appear via a pre-recorded session.
+We will play a pre-recorded interview with Johann Hari, a British writer who has authored two New York Times best-selling books.
+His first book, ‘Chasing the Scream: the First and Last Days of the War on Drugs’, was adapted into the Golden Globe-nominated film ‘The United States Vs Billie Holiday’.

 DAY 2, THURSDAY 13 MAY